Mause/pytransperth/README.md

 pytransperth
 ============

-A silly attempt at creation an api for transperth's JourneyPlanner
+A silly attempt at creating an api for transperth's JourneyPlanner.

+Heavy use of `lxml` involved.